tsharma017/Quant_Finance_BootCamp_Project/README.md

 This highlights the importance of checking assumptions over time and cleaning data before modeling.

-Mini Project 2 – Value at Risk (VaR)
+Mini Project 2 – Value at Risk (VaR):

 I constructed an equal-weighted portfolio using the same stocks and estimated Value at Risk (VaR) — a common risk measure showing the maximum expected loss over a given time horizon at a certain confidence level.

 Methods used: